COVID-19 Update

 Internships at ICTG

-As an educational service, internships are personalized training opportunities to gain skills and receive mentoring in assessing collective trauma, facilitating solutions, and personal coping strategies.
-An internship usually begins with identifying goals which relate to the student's vocational interests interface with the Institute's mission, progresses to strategizing achieving goals, and assessing accomplishments.
-Generally, internships involve a combination of learning and mentoring.
+As an educational service, internships were personalized training opportunities to gain skills and receive mentoring in assessing collective trauma, facilitating solutions, and personal coping strategies.
+An internship usually began with identifying goals which related to the student's vocational interests interface with the Institute's mission, progressing to strategizing achieving goals, and assessing accomplishments.
+Generally, internships involved a combination of learning and mentoring.

 MeasuresICTG measures successful internships by: